Protecting the rights of responsible specialty pet owners in Winnipeg

 If approved, these proposed by-laws would be the most restrictive in Canada, banning almost all commonly kept pets other than cats and dogs.

 Here is the link to the proposed by-law https://engage.winnipeg.ca/24540/widgets/98826/documents/63327

-Folks at Winnipeg Animal Services Agency and these extreme animal rights groups don’t believe that anyone should have the right to own or breed pets, they are lobbying to end ownership of companion animals such as hamsters, lizards, and birds in Canada.
+Folks at Winnipeg Animal Services Agency with the direction from animal rights groups don’t believe that anyone should have the right to own or breed specialty pets in Winnipeg, they are lobbying to end ownership of many specialty pet companion animals such as hamsters, lizards, and birds in Canada not just Winnipeg.
 Regardless if they are responsibly Captive Bred in Canada or from outside of Canada.